FrancisVila/MFT_convert/content/en/docs/SecureTransport/AWS_Installation_Guide/st_amazon_rds/_index.md

     -   Choose whether your database to be publicly accessible or no.
         Select Yes if you want to allow EC2 instances and devices outside the VPC that hosts the DB instance to connect to this DB instance.
 If you select No, Amazon RDS will not assign a public IP address to the DB instance, and no EC2 instance or devices outside of the VPC will be able to connect.
 If you select Yes, you must also select one or more VPC security groups that specify which EC2 instances and devices can connect to the DB instance.
 Learn more about [Amazon RDS VPC](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.Scenarios.html) in the AWS documentation.
     -   Select the Availability Zone from the current region in which you want the DB instance created.
-    -   Select the Database Security Group you created as described in the <a href="#Create" class="MCXref xref">Create database Security Group</a> subtopic.
+    -   Select the Database Security Group you created as described in the [Create database Security Group](#Create) subtopic.

     <img src="/Images/SecureTransport/db-net-sec.PNG" class="maxWidth" />